Pa1nqu1n/Portfolio/README.md

 # Portfolio
-I'm currently working as an Overnight NOC Supervisor at Connexon LLC.
-Computer Science student graduating in December 2023 .
-Security Plus Certified.
+I worked as an Overnight NOC Engineer at Connexon LLC.
+I have my Associates in Secure Systems Administration and Engineering.
+Work on my Bachelor of Science: Cybersecurity And
+Information Assurance.
+I'm also A+ and Security+ Certified.